-jConnect uses the JCONNECT_VERSION to determine the default character-set converter class to use.
-For JCONNECT_VERSION = "2", The default value for CHARSET_CONVERTER is the TruncationConverter class, unless the CHARSET connection property specifies a multibyte or 8-bit character set, in which case the default CHARSET_CONVERTER is the CheckPureConverter class.
-For JCONNECT_VERSION => "3", the default is CheckPureConverter.
+jConnect uses the JCONNECT\VERSION to determine the default character-set converter class to use.
+For JCONNECT\VERSION = 2 or higher, the default is PureConverter the default is TruncationConverter.
+For JCONNECT\VERSION = 4 or higher, the default is PureConverter.

-You can also set the CHARSET_CONVERTER_CLASS connection property to specify which character-set converter you want jConnect to use.
+You can also set the CHARSET\CONVERTER\CLASS connection property to specify which character-set converter you want jConnect to use.
 This is useful if you want to use a character-set converter other than the default for your jConnect version.

-For example, if you set JCONNECT_VERSION = 4 or later but want to use the TruncationConverter class rather than the multibyte PureConverter class, you can set CHARSET CONVERTER CLASS:
+For example, if you set JCONNECT\VERSION = 4 or later but want to use the TruncationConverter class rather than the multibyte PureConverter class, you can set CHARSET\CONVERTER\CLASS:

 '''

 props.put("CHARSET_CONVERTER_CLASS",

-"com.sybase.jdbc3.utils.TruncationConverter")
+"com.sybase.jdbc4.utils.TruncationConverter")

 '''